comcode-org/binmat_rules/README.md

 ## Game Structure

 The game is composed of 110 turns (55 for the attacker, 55 for the defender).
-Under competitive rules, each turn lasts five seconds.
-This rule can be ignored for casual play.
+Each turn lasts five seconds, though resolving combat typically requires pausing the timer.
+When learning or experimenting, the timer can be extended or ignored, though rapid play is encouraged, as time pressure is an intentional part of the game.

-If competitive rules are being used, the BINMAT app (available for iOS and Android) provides an effective timer and turn counter.
-If not, any method of counting down from 110 to 0 can be used.
+The BINMAT app (available for iOS and Android) provides an effective timer and turn counter.
+If it is not available, any method of counting down from 110 to 0 can be used.

 ## Gameplay

 ### The Turn Cycle
 The defender and attacker alternate turns, with defender starting first.
 On your turn, you may perform one action or pass.
-Under the competitive rules with a turn timer, if you do not complete your turn within 5 seconds, you automatically pass your turn with no further penalty.
+If you do not complete your turn within 5 seconds, you automatically pass your turn with no further penalty.

 The actions available are:
 - Draw a card.
 [Drawing a Card](#drawing-a-card)